 You should also ask for a sample.

-Please be aware that most data providers (including More Than Words) will supply you with a generic sample so that you can see how the database looks and the general overall quality of information.
+Please be aware that most data providers (including More Than Words) will supply you with a generic sample.
+This is so you can see how the database looks and the general overall quality of information.

 2. What are your potential supplier’s update cycles and accuracy guarantees?

-Given average decay rates, this means that around 10-15% of some of the fields of your data will be inaccurate when you purchase it.
+Given average decay rates, around 10-15% of some of your data will be inaccurate when you purchase it.

 3. Is it legal to buy email lists which aren’t compliant with GDPR?

-Data owners now must take extra precautions to ensure that each of the records contained on their lists are limited companies, public limited companies, and limited liability partnerships.
+Data owners now must take extra precautions to ensure that emails contained on their lists are limited companies, public limited companies, and limited liability partnerships.

-You are permitted to send to these email addresses without requiring prior consent as “marketing” is considered as a legitimate reason for uninvited contact to body corporates (as long as the email is advertising a product or service which benefits the business and not the person).
+You are permitted to send messages to these email addresses without requiring prior consent.
+This is because ‘marketing’ is considered a legitimate reason for uninvited contact to body corporates.
+This is providing the email is advertising a product or service which benefits the business and not the person.

 4. How long is your data usage licence?

-Businesses have their own individual buying cycles for products and services – in other words, you will catch some companies when they’re ready to make a purchase.
+Businesses have their own individual buying cycles for products and services.In simple terms, this means your email will catch some companies when they’re ready to make a purchase.
 However the vast majority of the companies you contact will not be in the market at that time.

 5. Could the database be compiled for the price they’re asking?

-Given the decay rate of B2B data, the majority of the information on these databases is unlikely to be correct and it will almost certainly contain sole trader and partnership information (which is illegal under GDPR).
+Given the decay rate of B2B data, the majority of the information on these databases is unlikely to be correct.
+It will almost certainly contain sole trader and partnership emails (which is illegal under GDPR).

-There are free email lists for marketing to businesses in the UK but we strongly suggest you avoid them at all costs.
+There are free email lists for marketing to businesses in the United Kingdom, but we strongly suggest you avoid them at all costs.

 6. Does the rep who’s trying to sell to you sound like they understand marketing?

-The B2B and B2C database industries have been plagued for years by poor quality data suppliers selling what they describe as a quality email list to clients for next to nothing.
+The B2B and B2C database industries have been plagued for years by poor quality data suppliers selling what they describe as a quality email list for next to nothing.

-7. Will the company send out email addresses for me and report back?
+7. Will the company send out emails for me and report back?

-When you purchase an email database, you will almost certainly need help from your supplier on how to send the emails for maximum deliverability.
+When you purchase an email database, you may need help from your supplier on how to send the emails for maximum deliverability.
 If not done correctly, a database with a 90% accuracy level might only reach 20% of inboxes.

-During marketing automation (the process of sending out email campaigns through specialised software platforms), the servers from which email campaigns are sent have their own “trust” level.
+During marketing automation (the process of sending out email campaigns through specialised software platforms), the servers from which email campaigns are sent have their own sender reputation (or “trust” level).

 From your supplier’s reports, you will be able to see email deliverability and decide whether you need to look into email list cleaning or choose a different supplier in the future.

-Email content quality vs quantity – why it’s better to be short and sweet in expression
+Email content quality vs quantity – why it’s better to keep it brief

 There are two ways that an email server judges the quality of any message you send: